-However, picking binoculars for hiking is a bit tricky.
-And choosing the wrong binoculars can ruin your hiking by providing a shaky image, blurry vision, discomfort watching experience, and many other things.
+Choosing the wrong binoculars can ruin your hiking by providing a shaky image, blurry vision, discomfort-watching experience, and many other things.
 Here are the 10 key factors you should consider while choosing a binocular for hiking.

 In terms of building mechanism, or to be precise, prism mechanism, binoculars come in two types: Porro Prism and Roof Prism.